Rontim/JKUAT-CU-App/SPECIFICATION.md

 ### 8. Conclusion

 By following the **Layer-Based Architecture** with **GetX**, we ensure that the JKUAT CU App is clean, maintainable, and scalable.
 Each layer is responsible for a distinct concern, promoting good development practices and ensuring the app can grow and evolve over time.

-Let me know if you need additional clarifications or modifications!